 Part 2 — Administration

-4. Applications relating to construction etc.
+4. Applications relating to construction etc. (Act s.
+176)

 (1) An application for the purposes of section 176 of the Act shall be made to the local government in writing in the form of Form 1 in Schedule 2 and shall be accompanied by the fee calculated in accordance with Schedule 1.